Salient Features Of The GED

 Where Can You Find Information About GED?

-What is GED?
-The full form of GED is General Educational Development.
-GED is a test of the knowledge of five different subjects, which when passed certifies the candidate to have American or Canadian High School level academic skills.
+It is a test of the knowledge of five different subjects, which when passed certifies the candidate to have American or Canadian High School level academic skills.

 The Test Administration of GED

-There are about 3200 GED testing centers in the United States and Canada.
+There are about 3200 testing centers in the United States and Canada.
 The testing centers are usually schools and colleges.
-The eligibility conditions, costs etc of the GED vary from one state to the other.
+The eligibility conditions, costs etc of the test vary from one state to the other.
 Candidates with disabilities are allowed special accommodation which needs to be requested at the time of registration.

 Who is Eligible?